110kc3/reddit-video-gen/README.md

 FIX:
 Selenium - how to block popups (screenshot taking is not working every time)

-FIX:
-when video is not vertical - also handle proper screenshot scaling
+test if the background video is long
 ...

 Proper error handling

 there is an issue if the 2nd bucket fo background video is selected TODO

-verify if the background video file is in correct format

 auto facebook upload

 check how to move to linux vm - headless setup